 Arbois: indigenous to the Loire

 Romorantin: indigenous to the Loire and found only in Cour-Cheverny AOP

 Red Wine Varieties

-Cabernet Franc: native to the Basque region, it flourishes in the Loire where it’s called Breton.
-The main red grape.
+Cabernet Franc: native to the Basque region, it flourishes in the Loire where it’s called Breton – it is the main red grape of the region

 Pineau d’Aunis: indigenous to the Loire

 Malbec: referred to as “Côt” in the Loire

 Grolleau: indigenous to the Loire, makes great off-dry Anjou rosé